Media Contacts & Experts

 On March 29, 2007 – exactly 15 years after the date of his injury – John left the VA to become a member of the WWP team in Houston, Texas.

-To see how John connects, serves, and empowers warriors in his role as director of warrior relations, click here.
+John connects, serves, and empowers warriors in his role as national service director.